Green-Phys/green-mbtools/README.md

 * Compile Nevanlinna C++ module during the setup.py installation.
 Right now this module sits wherever the `mbanalysis` repo is cloned.
 * Add test functions
 * Problems with `example/quasiparticle.py`: First, it needs `nevan_sigma`, which needs to be added to the repository.
 Second, there is
+* Fix `examples/winter*.py`: The original example for Silicon has been modified to Hydrogen (for which test data is available).
+The high-symmetry points in the interpolation need to be readjusted accordingly.